 Negotiation initially involves an attempt to settle a claim with the negligent third party directly or with the negligent third party’s insurance company (if insurance is in place).
 There are instances in which a claim for damages and injuries arising out of the negligence of a third party are settled without the need of filing an actual lawsuit.

 The litigation stage of a personal injury case formally commences when a Vancouver personal injury attorney files a lawsuit against the party responsible for the injury.
 Despite the filing of a lawsuit and the commencement of litigation, the negotiation process carries onward.
 The reality is that most personal injury cases, even those in which litigation commences, do not end up in a court trial.
 Many of these cases are settled through post-lawsuit commencement negotiation.

 Contact a Vancouver Personal Injury Lawyer

-If you or a family member have been injured because of someone else’s negligence, contact the personal injury law firm of Law Offices of Loren Scott Etengoff at (360) 693-2919.
+If you or a family member have been injured because of someone else’s negligence, contact the personal injury law firm of Etengoff Pak Law Group at (360) 693-2919.